leo-mazz/freshair/README.md

 cases where only a stream of audio is needed.
 For that, simply use https://studio.freshair.org.uk:8443/radio.

+#### Instructions
+The file `doc/instructions.md` is meant as a simple but comprehensive guide on FreshAir IT.
+Please, keep it up to date.
+It will be parsed and served to users at the endpoint `/help`.

 ### Sending emails
 The website uses email through SMTP using its domain provider (currently NameCheap).
 It will need outbound access to port 587.